swipeid/DIDMethodSpecification/README.md

 * **Pairwise** Used only for a one-to-one peer relationship
 * **N-wise** Used for N-peers

 In essence there is no difference to how we create and manage the different types.
-It is only a matter of officially publishing the Anywise DIDs using mechanisms such as publishing on a homepage or registering in some kind of public registry, such as a blockchain.
+It is only a matter of officially publishing the Anywise DIDs using mechanisms such as publishing on a homepage or registering in some kind of public ledger, such as a blockchain.

 ## 2. Core Characteristics